PLEASE READ THIS FIRST AND ONLY CONTINUE READING IF YOU AGREE:

 Also, and importantly, there are a number of untapped markets that currently technology is unable to accommodate which represent a wide-open opportunity for PourEver.
 These include large 1.5 or 3 liter bottles and expensive bottles of wine (rarely used with current systems for fear of spoilage and waste).
-Another valuable market for this technology is expensive olive oils and similar.
+Another valuable market for this technology is expensive olive oils and other valuable bottled liquids.
 See the article excerpt below.
 PourEver offers a substantial improvement over current wine preservation and dispensing “P/D” systems, in both length of time and quality of preservation and ease/speed of integrating and removing each bottle in those situations where preservation may not be the priority.

 The Business Opportunity

 The preservation and dispensing market is ripe for a new entrant with new and superior technology that allows both far quicker cycling of bottles and dramatically longer preservation when desired.

 The actual realized potential and investor returns could be substantially larger than forecast if market penetration is even modestly successful.
 There is a real possibility that PourEver systems will sell at a substantially higher pace than forecast.

 There are several entrenched incumbents and a number of small startups.
 These all use the same inefficient technologies (nothing like PourEver exists in the market), which involves removing the cork and replacing it with gas line, wine line and spout system.